robertoman37/robertoman37.github.io/chemistry/Unit 2.md

 * Electron's mass is so small they can be characterized as waves
     * Nodes give us specific shapes for regions of space where electrons can be found
+        * Nodes are the point where the wave function of the electron cloud crosses the x axis
     * Atomic orbital shapes define the region of space that encompasses the probability or electron density for an electron

 ### Electron sublevels